 Sample crafts, music, food and fun in a small town setting

 Hayesville’s historic courthouse sits in the middle of town within a traditional town square and manicured lawn full of flowers and benches.
 Even the trash cans bear a symbol of Hayesville’s pride.
-Each summer, the courthouse serves as backdrop to the town’s annual Festival on the Square.
+Each summer, the courthouse serves as a backdrop to the town’s annual Festival on the Square.

 Sponsored by the Clay County Historical and Arts Council, the festival is held the second weekend every July.
 More than 70 craft artists gather to make their work available for sale.
 Musicians, dancers, and performers from the surrounding area create an appealing atmosphere and food from the grill provides a treat for the palate.
 Kids’ activities are provided in the Art Tent.
 All events are free.